AryanSaxenaa/FailureDetective/README.md

 npm run demo-api
 ```

-The checkout endpoint simulates a connection-pool ceiling.
+The checkout endpoint simulates a bottleneck.
 To create the pass-case demo:

 ```bash
 curl -X POST http://localhost:3001/admin/pool/500
 ```

 ## Presentation Notes

-If you are presenting this project, keep the framing tight:

 1. Start with the Notion page, not the terminal.
 2. Say this is a production failure investigation tool, not a load-testing UI.